An ABC of the Most Beautiful Gardens in Sydney

 Stony Range Regional Botanic Garden

-Located in Dee Why, Stony Range is not particularly well known outside the Northern Beaches but is a lovely escape from the suburban hustle and bustle.
+Nestled in Dee Why, Stony Range remains relatively unknown outside the Northern Beaches, but provides a pleasant reprieve from the surrounding streets.
 Six hectares of native Australian plants are cared for by a committed group of volunteers who established the garden more than 60 years ago.

 Address: 810 Pittwater Road, Dee Why